 Soil organic matter (SOM) is one of the largest terrestrial reservoirs in the carbon cycle, containing a carbon stock more than ten times greater than that of forest biomass (Settele et al., 2015).
 Despite its importance, there remain many gaps in the knowledge of the formation, degradation, and preservation of SOM (Schmidt et al., 2011).
-Studying the degradation and be preserved following deposition in environmental archives, such as soils and sediments (Peters et al., 2005). n-Alkanes, in particular, have been used extensively due to their potential for preservation and because their extraction and analysis are relatively easy compared to other compound classes (Diefendorf and Freimuth, 2017).

-25 preservation of various individual compound classes included in bulk SOM, such as lipids, could increase the overall understanding of SOM dynamics.
+Studying the degradation and preservation of various individual compound classes included in bulk SOM, such as lipids, could increase the overall understanding of SOM dynamics.
+Although the currently prevailing paradigm holds that there is no intrinsic recalcitrance of particular molecular classes (e.g., Schmidt et al., 2011; Lehmann & Kleber, 2015), insights are emerging that SOM turnover rates are linked to functional complexity with an important role for variations in the molecular diversity of SOM (Lehmann et al., 2020).
+As lipids represent a molecularly diverse sub-class of SOM (Kögel-Knabner, 2002), further study of lipid dynamics in soils under various pedogenic and environmental conditions will help advance the current debate on SOM dynamics.